Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

-Whilst the issues raised here are targeted at those operators who choose to offer a DNS privacy service, considerations for areas 2 and 3 could equally apply to operators who only offer DNS over unencrypted transports but who would like to align with privacy best practice.
+Whilst the issues raised here are targeted at those operators who choose to offer a DNS privacy service, considerations for areas 2 and 3 could equally apply to operators who only offer DNS over unencrypted transports but who would otherwise like to align with privacy best practice.

-# Privacy related documents
+# Privacy-related documents

 There are various documents that describe protocol changes that have the potential to either increase or decrease the privacy properties of the DNS.
 Note